 Affiliated Service

-Hence, if a business owner has two or more business that will be deemed parent-subsidiary, brother-sister, or treated as affiliated, the controlled group rules would apply and treat all companies as one for purposes of 401(k) eligibility.
+Hence, if a business owner has two or more businesses that will be deemed parent-subsidiary, brother-sister, or treated as affiliated, the controlled group rules would apply and treat all companies as one for purposes of 401(k) eligibility.
 In other words, all eligible employees of these businesses would need to be offered plan benefits.
-While, having two or more plans would be okay, it would not offer any additional benefit.
+While having two or more plans would be okay, it would not offer any additional benefit.

 Double Dipping 401(k) Contributions